GuardianRG/octalysisprime/manuscript/landing.md

 W>
 W> The Octalysis Certificates are always considered **Current**.
 W>
-W> Our resident Director of Quality, Dirk van Diepen (and Consultant with The Octalysis Group) will be grading all submissions.
+W> Our resident Director of Quality, Dirk van Diepen (and Consultant with The Octalysis Group) will be grading all submissions with the assistance of the Knowledge Wizard, Myrte Verbaan.

 ![Do you have your Octalysis Certificate?](/resources/certificatelevel1.png)